This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Kyle Long, OT/G, Oregon

-2/9/13: Long was denied another year of eligibility, so he will be in the 2013 NFL Draft class.
+4/24/13: Long tried for, and was denied, another year of eligibility, so he entered the 2013 NFL Draft class.
 The athletic blocker used to be a defensive lineman like his Hall of Fame father, Howie Long, and Pro Bowl brother, Chris Long.

 Kyle Long was excellent at opening running lanes for Kenjon Barner and protecting his quarterback in 2012.
 Long is very strong and extremely fast.
 His speed and athleticism was on firmly on display at the Combine.
 He only played one season at Oregon, so he could use more development in the NFL.

-It wouldn't be surprising if Long rises up draft boards in the months to come.
+It wouldn’t be surprising if Long rises up draft boards in the months to come.
 His great bloodlines will help him to get selected earlier and overcome some off-the-field problems.
 Long started out his career on Florida State’s baseball team before getting in trouble and leaving the school.
 He went through junior college on his way to Oregon.

 Kiko Alonso, ILB, Oregon